aeberspaecher/simple_cache/README.rst

 e.g. during interactive numerical work, the same function is called under identical conditions more than only once.
-In that case, it is desirable that the function's result comes from a cache instead from an expensive recomputation.
+In that case, it is desirable that the function's result comes from a cache instead from an expensive re-computation.
 However, the cache needs to be aware of the object's state.
 That's what ``simple_cache`` is written for.

 This work is heavily inspried by Steven Fernandez' `SuPyCache